 About 60% of the National Aeronautics and Space Administration's (NASA) employees work in an aerospace engineering capacity (www.nasa.gov).
 Starting pay depends upon position, special qualifications, level of experience and level of education.
 Employees also receive grade and cost of living increases annually.

-The BLS projected that employment for aerospace engineers would decrease by 2 percent between 2014 and 2024.
+The BLS projected that employment for aerospace engineers would increase by 2 percent between 2018 and 2028.
 In addition to employment in the aerospace industry, rocket scientists can also find employment in motor vehicle design and manufacturing industries.
 With the knowledge and skills learned in aerodynamics and engineering, rocket scientists working in the motor vehicle industry can design vehicles with lower air resistance and greater fuel efficiency.

 To recap, a bachelor's degree in aerospace engineering is the minimum requirement to become a rocket scientist.
 This career involves designing and manufacturing spacecraft, although the skills required could be transferred to a similar industry, such as manufacturing or motor vehicle engineering.
-Jobs were expected to decline slightly in this field from 2014-2024, and median salaries were in the low six figures in 2015.
+Jobs were expected to grow slightly in this field from 2018-2028, and median salaries were in the low six figures in 2018.